What if I can’t pick up my share?

 The weekly price breakdown for a share is cheaper than the supermarket— but the pre-season lump-sum payment is OMG.
 How can I still get in on this CSA thing?

-When you register for your CSA share(s), you can choose to pay in one lump sum or in three installments (May, June, and July).
-If you choose the installment plan, you’ll get an email reminder directly from Windflower Farm when each of your three payments is due.
-(And you’ll still get that happy-dance free food feeling when you’re picking up your share from August through October and paying nada!)
+When you register for your CSA share(s), you can choose to pay in one lump sum, three installments (May, June, and July) or five installments (May, June, July, August, September).
+If you choose the installment plan, you’ll get an email reminder directly from Windflower Farm when each of your payments is due.

 Where do I mail my check?